Lady Mary Hamilton: Family and personal life

 Lady Mary Leslie was born at Melville House, Fife, Scotland on 8 May 1736, the youngest daughter of Alexander Leslie, fifth earl of Leven and Melville, by his second wife Elizabeth, daughter of David Monypenny.

 On 3 January 1762, Lady Mary was married to Dr. James Walker of Innerdovat, Fife.
 He was a physician based at Edinburgh's prison infirmary and heavily in debt.
 Though the marriage was unhappy, it was said to have produced ten children.
 At least half must have died in infancy; the Scots Peerage, followed by McMillan, asserts three sons and one daughter though other sources point to two Walker daughters, Isabella (Bell) and Elizabeth (Betzy).
 (A grandson, Baron Adolphe Thiébault, raised questions about the paternity of Lady Mary's children, in an 1863 history.)
 Lady Mary was estranged from Walker, who moved alone to Jamaica in the 1770s to take up a position there as a prison physician.

 Lady Mary turned to writing to provide for her family.
-She would later note to a friend that "with a family of young children… abandoned by their father," she was forced to "cloath, feed, and educate them".
+She would later note to a friend that "with a family of young children… abandoned by their father," she was forced to "cloth, feed, and educate them".
 She thus needed to support herself, producing her first novel Letters from the Duchesse de Crui (1777).